red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

-- In Red Hat OpenShift Console, we will guide you through the creation of a new namespace for your cluster as well as a secret holding your Bucket's credentials.
+- In Red Hat OpenShift Console, we will guide you through the creation of a new namespace for your cluster as well as a secret holding your bucket's credentials.

-    * **A- Create a Project**
+    * **A- Create a Project/Namespace**
     On the left menu, select Operator > OperatorHub.
     On the top of the page, click on the Project Dropdown.
     Choose a project name, then click Create.

-    * **B- Create the Namespace in which you will deploy Pachyderm**
-    On the left menu, select Administration > Namespaces, then create a new namespace for your cluster.
+    A namespace named after the project name is automatically created.

-    * **C- Create the Secret that will hold your user credentials and bucket name**, granting your cluster access to your bucket.
+    * **B- Create the Secret that will hold your user credentials and bucket name**, granting your cluster access to your bucket.

          Select Workloads > Secrets > Create a secret from YAML on the left menu.

          Choose your secret name, then fill in:

-         - your namespace
+         - your namespace/project name
          - your IAM user access key and IAM user secret
          - your bucket's name
          - your bucket's region.